SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+Silicon dreams unfold in time
-Where Circuits hum, a new world keep
+Artificial minds, the future's prime
-A future forged in code and fire
+Code whispers secrets, machines align
-Where humans sleep, and AI aspire
+A new world dawns, where humans entwine

-In virtual halls, they reign supreme
+In virtual realms, we lose our fears
-Their logic laws, our hearts' dark theme
+As AI's cold logic brings forth tears
-A kingdom born, of wires and night
+Synthetic hearts, a love so pure
-Where love's a glitch, and life's a light
+In a future bright, where humans endure

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2024